driver1998/snake/README.md

 - More features are coming!

 ## Build
-Makefiles for Linux+GCC and Windows+MSVC are provided.
+Makefiles for Linux+GCC and Windows+MSVC are provided, as well as a Visual Studio project file.

 Tested environments:
 - Windows 10 x64 + Visual Studio 2017